 Gallbladder attacks resulting from gallstones are painful, and intense pain is typically the first indicator of a problem.
 Pain tends to start in the upper right of the abdomen, travels to the upper middle, then through the back.

 The primary way to treat gallstone pain is surgery to remove the gallbladder.
 Once the surgeon removes the gallbladder, the pain will resolve.
-There are also medications, such as Ursodiol (ursodeoxycholic acid), which can help dissolve the gallstones.
+Medications, such as Ursodiol (ursodeoxycholic acid), can help dissolve the gallstones.

 Appendicitis